Co-founder of firm behind Trump-Russia dossier to plead the Fifth

 Veselnitskaya became the center of a political storm earlier this month after Donald Trump Jr. made public emails indicating that he had taken a meeting with her on the promise of receiving damaging information about Hillary Clinton.

-Grassley and Feinstein also noted that both Trump Jr., who met with Veselnitskaya in June of last year, and former Trump campaign manager Paul Manafort, who sat in on the meeting, had agreed to be interviewed by committee members and staff, but left open the possibility that the pair would be subpoenaed.
+Grassley and Feinstein also noted that both Trump Jr., who met with Veselnitskaya in June of last year, and former Trump campaign manager Paul Manafort, who sat in on the meeting, are negotiating their appearances and the possibility of turning over documents, but left open the possibility that the pair would be subpoenaed.

 Fusion GPS has said it had nothing to do with the Trump Jr.-Veselnitskaya meeting.